gregopet/daisydiff-jquery-ui/readme.md

 * doesn't use a library to abstract browser-specific tasks or DOM manipulation
 * the inline comments could be better

+## Future plans ##

+While my main reason for needing a rewrite was to add certain features for a proprietary app, there are certainly global improvements one could think of.
+One would be to generate an index of changes for easier navigation.
+If anyone has use for this project, I would be happy to accept feature suggestions!

 ## Technologies used ##

 This rewrite uses the [jQuery](http://jquery.com/) and [jQuery UI] (http://jqueryui.com/) libraries for the user interface.
 They bring in an API familiar to most javascript developers with solid documentation, theming and even plugin support, should it ever be needed.